Aalgolab/aalfons/README.md

 ## Aalfons’ Extensions

-Building upon the STIX Fonts, the 􊨖lfons font family is now being implemented.
+Building upon the STIX Fonts, the Aalfons font family is now being implemented.
 Essentially, this involves additions that either encode or display existing characters differently.

 ### Display Variants